christoph2/cxcp/docs/hook_functions.rst

 Hook Functions
 ==============

-Hook functions are used to...
+Hook functions are used to customize the behaviour of **Blueparrot XCP**.

 .. c:function::  bool Xcp_HookFunction_GetSeed(uint8_t resource, Xcp_1DArrayType * result)